gringer/presentation-notes/docs/2017-Mar-15-CBNP.md

  * Box was designed when running at 30b/s, probably can't handle a full run for real-time basecalling
  * Running at full-pelt can produce a very large 233Gb per flow cell in 48h, 11Tb assuming 100% bandwidth utilisation, 3x a NovaSeq; right up there in that category of high-througphut sequencers
- * No chance of falling behind; not going out of date before the box
+ * No chance of falling behind; not going out of date before the box is delivered

-## On-demand sequencing on PromethINON
+## On-demand sequencing on PromethION
  * All kinds of workflow tricks to optimise pipelines
  * No need to wait for sample, can run 3 samples, 1 sample, 48, or multiplex
  * Can deal with lumpy demand
- * TAT basically limited by postage
+ * Turn-around time basically limited by postage
  * Can be shipping data back while running
  * If not enough slots, can just buy more sequencers
  * When fully deployed, will provide significant competitive advantage